scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/X
 ```

-The response should look like this:
+The response should indicate that the transaction was accepted:

 ```json
 {